-Students must pass the program preliminary examinations on basic mechanical engineering in order to take the qualifying examinations (see detailed note on the preliminary examinations in Section D).
+Students must pass the program preliminary examination in mechanical engineering in order to take the qualifying examinations (see detailed note on the preliminary examinations in Section D).
 The responsibility and authority for the implementation of the Ph.D. preliminary examination rests with the mechanical engineering faculty.
 Certain portions of this responsibility and associated authority are delegated to the student's advisory committee.

-Following passage of the preliminary examination, students must complete a qualifying examination consisting of the presentation of the written critical review and dissertation proposal and an oral examination before a dissertation proposal to qualify as a doctoral candidate.
+Following passage of the preliminary examination, students must complete a qualifying examination consisting of the presentation of the written critical review and dissertation proposal and an oral examination before a dissertation proposal to qualify as a doctoral candidate (see detailed note on the qualification examinations in Section E).
 The dissertation proposal is the focal point of the qualifying examination.

 Passage of this examination requires written presentation of an acceptable proposal, and passage of an oral examination on the proposed research.
 A suggested format is provided in Appendix B. The responsibility and authority for the Ph.D. qualifying examination rests entirely with the student's qualifying examination committee.

 Additional examinations may be required by an individual advisory committee.